-We all search for personal refinement and fulfillment, but more importantly we work tirelessly to help empower others.
-We all strive to help them become more confident, fit, and proud.
-We are constantly looking for even greater benefit and value for each.
+We all search for personal refinement and fulfillment, but in the martial arts we work tirelessly to help empower others to become the total warrior.
+We all strive to help students to become more confident, fit, and proud.
+We are constantly looking for even greater benefit and value.

 Kyusho as we all understand, means “Vital Point”, but most get caught purely in the physical realm.
 There exists two ancient and universally revered texts of strategy, combat and deep understanding in the weaknesses or these vital points in engagement.
 They are: “The Book of 5 Rings” by Miyamoto Musashi and the older “Art of War” by Sun Tzu.
 The old knowledge or shared experiences contained in these two texts are universal in scope as they not only convey the inherent weaknesses in man but the inherent strengths as well.
 They were based on the realities observed, refined, documented and experienced battles in warrior to warrior combat of the weaknesses of man.